-Building on the programming concepts explored in activity U5-1.3, this extension activity asks students to re-imagine the 'spiral-out' program from activity U5-1.3 to be a spiral-in program instead.
+Building on the programming concepts explored in the page 144 activity this extension activity asks students to re-imagine the 'spiral-out' program to be a spiral-in program instead.
 Designed to be a stepping-stone activity to help students explore using variables and computations in self-created programs, this activity challenges students to think through the logic of the 'spiral-out' program in order to modify and reapply its main components.

-An extra 'mini challenge' attached to this activity offers students an opportunity to mix computer programming and physical engineering to turn their robots into traplaying, spiralling spiders.
+An extra 'mini challenge' attached to this activity offers students an opportunity to mix computer programming and physical engineering to turn their robots into trap-laying, spiralling spiders.